 There is no magic number in the creation of an early detection target list.
 One driver should be the feasibility of surveyors recalling the list and reliably detecting that number of species.
 Generally, the more experienced your surveyors are with plant identification and your park units, the more species you can integrate.
 Remember - good early detection targets are not abundant locally.
 A lack of reference sites and direct experience will create identification challenges as staff may not have encountered the species prior to learning them in training.
 For large districts with varied geography, potential new weeds may vary considerably from park to park.
-It will usually be easier to create a composite target species list than to have separate lists for each park.
+You may choose to create a composite target species list for all parks, have separate lists for sectors within the district, or even separate lists for each park.